What to Expect in a Clinical Diagnostic Unit

 What happens if my loved one is discharged or transferred?
 Will someone let me know?

 Once an evaluation has taken place, appropriate ongoing care will be determined (return to home with a follow up appointment, outpatient treatment, inpatient stay or transferred to another appropriate facility).
-Please understand if the patient is an Adult and you are the patient’s legal guardian, we sometimes will not notify the family member about the treatment plan for the patient.
+Please understand that if the patient is an Adult and you are not the patient’s legal guardian, we sometimes will not notify the family member about the treatment plan for the patient.
 If you are the legal guardian, please notify us and present the proper documentation.
 Your loved one may also list your name on the Release of Information.
-If your name is listed, we can provide you with any information you need in regards to the treatment plan for the patient.
-Please remember to ask your loved one to notify you if they should be transferred and make sure they have all the needed contact information.
+If your name is listed, we can provide you with any information you need regarding the treatment plan for the patient.
+Also, to comply with the Texas Health and Safety Code we make every effort to notify friends/family members listed on the patient's Release of Information form about a transfer.
+Please remember to ask your loved one to notify you if they should be transferred and to make sure that they get all the needed contact information.

 I want to talk to my loved one’s doctor or nurse.